ni/measurement-plugin-python/README.md

 3. [Run](https://code.visualstudio.com/docs/python/python-tutorial#_run-hello-world)/[Debug](https://code.visualstudio.com/docs/python/debugging#_basic-debugging) the measurement python file created using NIMS.

-4. To stop the running MeasurementLink service, press `Enter` in the terminal to properly close the service.
+4. To stop the running measurement service, press `Enter` in the terminal to properly close the service.

 5. (Optional)After the usage of measurement, deactivate the virtual environment.
 Measurement developers can skip this step if they are not using any [virtual environments](#create-and-manage-python-measurement-package-using-venv) or [poetry-based projects.](#create-and-manage-python-measurement-package-using-poetry)